 You may find that your gauze bandage sticks to your healing wound, making the dressing change a little more difficult.
+It is because of this that gauze may not be recommended for every wound, as a moist environment provides optimal healing conditions for wounds, according to the British Medical Journal.
 Proceed with caution to avoid re-opening scabs and causing yourself more pain.